 Touma states that she’s going to be living with her mother to master piano in Vienna after her graduation.
 Her mother went to Europe a few years ago to continue her career as a concert pianist and didn’t take Touma with her, which caused a huge strife in their relationship.
 After Touma proved her prowess at a recital, her mother decided to allow her to come to Vienna with her to find a better piano teacher to master her craft.

 Also, Touma doesn’t have the grades to get into any actual college, so this seems like her best shot at a career.

 He doesn’t, but Touma calls him later, the day before she’s set to leave, to talk to him one last time.
 It builds up to Haruki eventually confessing his love for her and Touma talking about how it essentially can’t work, but she’ll always remember him.
-Haruki finds her as she was ‘hiding’ in the park outside his apartment building in hopes that she could see him one last time and they finally spill all the beans and happily start kissing in the snow.
+Haruki finds her as she was ‘hiding’ in the park outside his apartment building in hopes that she could see him one last time.
+They finally spill all the beans and happily start kissing in the snow.